REDUCED ADMINISTRATIVE BURDEN FOR SNAP

 HOW DO STATES VARY IN ADMINISTRATIVE BURDEN FOR SNAP?

 States Implement a Variety of Policies to Reduce Administrative Burden

 The table below illustrates the variation across states in policies to reduce administrative burden for eligible families to access SNAP benefits.
-The recertification intervals range from 3 to 12 months, with 30 states having a recertification interval of 12 months.
-All but seven states have simplified income reporting for all eligible families with children, and all states except Idaho and Wyoming have an online application process.
+The recertification intervals range from 3 to 12 months, with 33 states having a recertification interval of 12 months for nearly all eligible families.
+All states except Mississippi have simplified income reporting for most eligible families with children, and all states except Alaska, Idaho, and Wyoming have an online application process.
 States vary more with regard to their provision of online services for change reporting and renewal.

 The Percentage of Eligible Families with Children Who Do Not Receive SNAP Varies Considerably by State